microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 ## 📘 Context

 ### What Plan Designer *is*
-First, let’s be clear what Plan Designer is: it's a **development tool**.
+First, let’s be clear: Plan Designer is a **development tool**.
 It does not access or manipulate your data beyond the text prompts you provide while designing a solution.

 ### Understanding the compliance boundaries